-Community Health is designed to provide the student with an in-depth study of community health organizations issues such as population growth, environment, poverty, medical care and disease.
+IAI: None Community Health is designed to provide the student with an in-depth study of community health organizations issues such as population growth, environment, poverty, medical care and disease.
+Prerequisite: None Credit: 3 semester hours

-FWS 235 -

-Alcohol and Drug Education IAI: None
+FWS 235 -Alcohol and Drug Education

-Alcohol and Drug Education is designed to educate the student about issues relating to all drugs and chemicals used in today's society.
+1.1 Alcohol and Drug Education is designed to educate the student about issues relating to all drugs and chemicals used in today's society.
 Students will learn about prescription drugs, over-the-counter drugs, illicit drugs, and controversial issues surrounding the usage of various forms of chemicals relevant to current issues.

-FWS 236 - Human Sexuality
+Human Sexuality

-IAI: SW 912

-Human Sexuality introduces topics of human sexual functioning including the physiology, sociology, philosophy and morality of human sexual practices and of love.
+IAI: SW 912 1.1 Human Sexuality introduces topics of human sexual functioning including the physiology, sociology, philosophy and morality of human sexual practices and of love.

-FWS 237 - Nutrition for Optimum Living

-IAI: None

-1.1

-Nutrition for Optimum Living explores the function of nutrients and nutrition as it affects health.
-Attention is given to understanding the importance and interrelationship of the

-nutrients to achieving optimal health.
 Prerequisite: None

+Nutrition for Optimum Living

+IAI: None 1.1 Nutrition for Optimum Living explores the function of nutrients and nutrition as it affects health.
+Attention is given to understanding the importance and interrelationship of the nutrients to achieving optimal health.